 Japanese onomatopoeias are separated into different categories that we will see throughout the article.
 Some of them are:

-- Giongo: Sounds made by non-living things, such as cars or the wind.
+- Giongo: Sounds made by non-living things, like cars or the wind.

-- Gitaigo: Sounds that describe states of being, such as feeling sweaty.
+- Gitaigo: Sounds that describe states of being, like feeling sweaty.

-- Giseigo: Sounds of living things such as people and animals.
+- Giseigo: Sounds of living beings, like people and animals.

 - Giyougo: Sounds that express descriptive movement.

-- Gijougo: Describes feelings, such as a shiver down the spine.
+- Gijougo: Describes feelings, like a shiver down the spine.

-In addition to always being written with “hiragana”, onomatopoeias also tend to follow a pattern that helps to identify them.
-The defaults are:
+In addition to always being written in “hiragana,” onomatopoeias also tend to follow a pattern that helps identify them.
+The patterns are:

-- と shape - Represents a short and fast sound [ハット];
+- Form と – Represents a short and quick sound [ハット];

-- shape り - Represents a slow and soft sound [のそり];
+- Form り – Represents a slow and soft sound [のそり];

-It is worth remembering that the katakana is always used when we want to emphasize the sound of something.
-It is common, for example, manga authors most often express sound using katakana, there is no rule for this.
+It is worth remembering that katakana is always used when we want to give more emphasis to the sound of something.
+It is common, for example, for manga authors to express sound using katakana; there is no rule for this.

-There are some onomatopoeias with ideograms, but they will rarely be used, and when used they can be written with kana.
-An example is “sansan” [燦燦] which means bright, sunshine.
+There are some onomatopoeias with ideograms, but they are rarely used, and when used, they may be written with kana.
+An example is “sansan” [燦燦] which means bright, sunlight.

 We also recommend reading: